michelemarri/schema-markup-generator/docs/DOCUMENTATION.md

 2. **Configure Field Mappings**: Map custom fields to schema properties
 3. **View Available Fields**: See all discoverable fields (ACF, meta, etc.)

+#### Auto-Save Feature

+All changes in the Post Types tab are **saved automatically** when you:
+- Select a different schema type for a post type
+- Change any field mapping

+No "Save Changes" button is required - you'll see a brief visual confirmation (green flash) when your changes are saved.
+This makes configuration faster and more intuitive.

 #### Smart Schema Suggestions

 The plugin automatically recommends schema types based on your post type names.
 For example: